 3. As you finish each batch, place the cooked pieces on a plate lined with paper towels; put them in the oven to stay warm.
 You should be able to cook the chicken pieces in about 3 or 4 batches, depending upon the size of your skillet.
 The oil should reach halfway up the chicken pieces while cooking, add more oil if needed.
 Be sure to watch the heat, as the skillet will get warmer over time; adjust heat as needed.
 You’re looking for an oil temperature around 350F.
 Use a splatter screen to prevent splattering.

-** Use this technique as a basis for other nugget-like recipes, like what you’ll seen in Thursday’s recipe.
+** Use this technique as a basis for other nugget-like recipes, like my Sweet and Sour Chicken recipe.
 Some recipes would taste better without pickle juice; in those circumstances, marinate the chicken in 1/2 cup water mixed with 1 tbsp kosher salt.

 ** While I think oven-roasting my older nugget recipe turns out pretty good, this recipe wouldn’t fare well in the oven.